DigPacks/digpacks-translator-pro/README.md

 14. After a moment, the import will complete and the banner will show "Solution "Digpacks Translator imported successfully".
 ![Deploy14](https://github.com/DigPacksPhilMVP/digpacks-translator-pro/assets/147208426/4f3d9ed4-2236-4409-9f33-717e4caa0aad)

 15. In your solution, select the Environment Variable.
-Change it to the endpoint for your Blob Storage account - it will look like this:
+Change it to the endpoint for your Blob Storage account - it will look like the below - and click Save:

 ``` https://<account name>.blob.core.windows.net ```